SummittDweller/wieting-rpi-auto-start/README.md

 The Raspberry Pi is a model `3B+` running _Raspbian Lite_ `Bullseye` with its kiosk configuration per [Configure a Raspberry Pi as a kiosk display](https://reelyactive.github.io/diy/pi-kiosk/).

+## First Steps

+Before you can work through the [Configure a Raspberry Pi as a kiosk display](https://reelyactive.github.io/diy/pi-kiosk/) procedure it may be necessary to do the following:

+  - Power-up the Raspberry Pi while connected to a keyboard, mouse, display and Ethernet.
+After a minute or two you should see a command prompt on the display.

+  - Run `Raspbian's` command line configuration tool by entering `sudo raspi-config`.
+In the configuration tool find and set the following:

+    - Set the timezone to `America` and `Chicago`.
+    - Set the wireless LAN country to `US`.
+    - Set the keyboard to `Generic 105-key` and layout to `US`.
+    - Enable `ssh` access.
+    - Change the `pi` user password from the default (`raspberry`) to something more secure.

+  - Reboot if/when prompted to do so.

+  - After booting back up login to the terminal as user `pi` with the new password.

+  - Find the device's local IP address using `sudo ipconfig`.
+Look for the assigned IP address, probably of the form `192.168.0.x`.
+Make a note of this address.

+## Complete Setup via `ssh`

+I find it easiest to complete the remaining setup steps by connecting to the device from my Mac using `ssh`.
+That way I can have access to this document and other resources on the Mac AND have the ability to copy/paste from the Mac to the Raspberry Pi terminal.

+To connect:  `ssh pi@192.168.0.x`, repeating the IP address obtained above.

+## History

 ### 16-Jan-2022

 - The kiosk is working nicely EXCEPT there is apparently no HTML audio output via the HDMI port.